Click the scales for TimsLaw.com homeTimsLaw.com

 Gurus might be able to negotiate for written contracts with a definite duration that has teeth, or else a very nice severance provision if fired without good cause.
 The new employer might demand that the Guru sign a non-compete, which is particularly troublesome because the new employer might not have any intention of employing the Guru for very long.

 How much bargaining power does the Guru have?
-How much negotiating grit goes the Guru have - is the Guru willing to drive a hard bargain and walk away if the assurances are inadequate?
+How much negotiating grit does the Guru have – is the Guru willing to drive a hard bargain and walk away if the assurances are inadequate?

 If the Guru is unwilling to risk the potential position by driving a hard bargain, then the Guru should probably look upon the new opportunity as a purely temporary job.
 But then here’s a Trap:.
 If the Guru continues to look for new employment while serving as a Guru, and the new employer learns of the job search, the new employer might fire the Guru for “lack of loyalty” when the time comes to let the Guru go, rather than tell the Guru “it’s not working out” which is the more common excuse in my experience.

-This tip comes to you courtesy of a whole bunch of Gurus who trusted the sincerity of their new employers, uprooted their families, came to St. Louis, put the new company into a line of business or saved someone’s butt, and were fired without good cause pretty soon thereafter.
+This tip comes to you courtesy of a whole bunch of Gurus who trusted the sincerity of their new employers, uprooted their families, came to St. Louis or Kansas City, put the new company into a line of business or saved someone’s butt, and were fired without good cause pretty soon thereafter.
 “It’s just not working out” they were told.
 The real reason is that the Guru served his purpose, disgorged his hard-learned knowledge, and became expendable.
 When the deal went sour, they called me.
 I wish they would have called me first, before taking the jobs.

 What can a lawyer do to help prevent the Guru-termination problem?